ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 ## Seasonal updates

-Going forward, we will be attempting to releasing updates for performance points and star rating **seasonally** - this means you should expect to see smaller but more frequent changes.
+Going forward, we will be attempting to releasing updates for performance points and star rating **seasonally**.
+This means you should expect to see smaller but more frequent changes.

 ## Release schedule